 5. Keep an eye out for pests: Regularly inspect your plants for signs of pests like aphids, mealybugs, or spider mites.
 Treat infestations promptly with insecticidal soap or neem oil.

-Green Thumbs: Tips for Maintaining Healthy African Violets
+Tips for Keeping African Violets Healthy

 For healthy, thriving African Violets, follow these tips: